eXascaleInfolab/TSM-Bench/README.md

 ### Storage Performance

-- To reproduce the storage performance for a given system:
+- To compute the storage performance for a given system:
     ```bash
     cd systems/{system}
     sh launch.sh